 5G explained: what is 5G?

 First: what is 5G?
-It's the latest wireless transmission standard being rolled out by the International Telecommunication Union or ITU and other industry bodies – it's the successor to 4G or LTE, which succeeded 3G (can you spot the pattern?).
+It's the latest wireless transmission standard being rolled out by the International Telecommunication Union or ITU and other industry bodies – it's the successor to 4G or LTE, which followed on from 3G (can you spot the pattern?).

 Once phones and the network infrastructure have been made 5G-capable, we can all start enjoying faster upload and download speeds, as well as stronger signal strength in busy areas (like sports stadiums and apartment blocks).

 Many more 5G devices will be able to stay online all the time, which is where smart home kit and self-driving cars come into the picture.
-We should also see reduced latency and reduced power draw (think longer battery life) in devices with 5G is enabled.
+We should also see reduced latency and reduced power draw (think longer battery life) in devices that are 5G enabled.

 How does 5G work?

 Cellular data gets transmitted via radio waves, and the shorter the frequency of these waves, the more data they can carry.
-5G relies on millimetre wave (mmWave) technology, which means – you've guessed it – very compact radio waves.
-That means a lot of data can be transmitted very quickly.
+5G relies on millimetre wave (mmWave) technology, which means – you've guessed it – very compact radio waves, enabling a lot of data to be transmitted very quickly.

 As an added bonus, the way 5G works means the hardware devices required to transmit these waves can be smaller and less powerful, which is why the Internet of Things should benefit as well: 5G antennas and modems shouldn't take up much room inside gadgets or put too many demands on energy use either.

 There are downsides – the faster 5G millimetre wave technology doesn't have the same range as you get with the lower frequency radio waves, and has more trouble with obstacles (like walls) as well.
-These are some of the problems manufacturers and networks will have to overcome for a 5G rollout.
+These are some of the problems manufacturers and networks will be working to overcome as 5G rolls out.

 4G vs 5G: what's the difference?